bveldhuyzen/bolus-sim/README.md

 On these bolus suggestions if_then will be applied according to user settings and entries.

 Please mind that bolus calculators that do not distinguish between meal IOB and correction IOB, are deprecated.

-edit: fixed the above in a single formula
+Same goes for single formula methods.

 #